-While most nursery crops are ornamental, the nursery business also includes fruit plants and certain perennial vegetables used in home gardens, for example, asparagus and rhubarb.
-Landscapers help design and install the pool for their customers, usually with the help of a pool company.
-As a horticulturist, the landscape architect uses plants together with other landscape materials: stone, mortar and wood as elements of landscape design.
-Landscape maintenance is also often part of a landscaper's job, including mowing lawns and cutting tree branches, among other services.
+Landscapers help design and install pools for their customers.
+As a horticulturist, the landscape architect uses plants together with other landscape materials such as stone, mortar, and wood as elements of landscape design.
+Landscape maintenance is also often part of a landscaper's job.
+This includes mowing lawns and cutting tree branches.